 There may come a time in your life when you’re working with WooCommerce and WooCommerce Subscriptions and you realise that you need to add a custom field to a variable subscription product.
 Admittedly, most people will live their entire lives without encountering this need but if you’re one of the few who do, then hopefully this article will help.
 Read more

 Name Your Price plugins allow you to be flexible in how much you charge for your products – to such an extent that you let your customers choose how much they want to pay.
 You can set minimum and maximum price ranges, if you wish, or leave the price completely open-ended.
 You can even allow customers to set the price for optional extras within the product rather than for the entire product.
 Use Name Your Price to accept donations, build trust, or run special promotions.

 WooCommerce is a very flexible and, at times, complex ecommerce plugin for WordPress.
 But sometimes it doesn’t give you quite the functionality you’re looking for out of the box so you need to start looking for extensions to help you accomplish what you want to achieve.
-One example of this is allowing your customers to create personalized or customizable products.
+One example of this is allowing your customers to create personalized or customizable products by using a WooCommerce products addons plugin.
 Read more

 This case study looks at the positive steps I took to decrease the number of deactivations on one of my freemium plugins.
 The steps are based around identifying the problem, analysing the data, and making changes to the product.
 There’s probably a clever acronym for this approach but I’m afraid I don’t know what it is.
 Read more

 I wasn’t aware of these two tags for WooCommerce till I noticed one of my plugins was reporting as not tested with the latest version of WooCommerce.
 In your main plugin file, not the readme, you can add: